England, Malta, Slovakia, Hungary and Croatia have the

 Bulgaria, Croatia, Hungary, Poland and Slovakia place restrictions on access to

-hepatitis C for active users of drugs or alcohol, as does Cyprus.
+hepatitis C treatment for active users of drugs or alcohol, as does Cyprus.

 No country prevents people with HIV and hepatitis C